Prechyious/hng-stage-two/README.md

 "/" Renders the homepage with a header, the featured movies section which fetches the top 10 rated movies in the db. navigating to movies/:movieId or clicking on any of the movies will take you movie detail page.
 Also search the name of the movie using the provided input box will redirect you to a page of a list of movies with that name.

+### Note

+Please note the sign in button and logout button in the side bar don't have any functionality

 ### Links